cara380nm/candlekeep/rex.md

    - Greater invisibility potion
    - Vial of poison
    - Nightcap (magic - gives the wearer pleasant dreams)
-   - Firework: Sparkler
    - Firework: Highly explosive firework
    - Firework: Rocket
    - Nolzur’s marvellous pigments
    - Prehistoric Figurine of Wondrous Power, Pyrite Plesiosaurus
    - Stegasaurus figure wooden painted.
+   - Wooden vial with single dose of sweet sap (potion of healing superior)
+   - Sack
+   - Hawthorne wand that turns small objects ethereal for 1 hour
+   - Tart wand 1d6 random tarts
+   - Wand of ale.
+1d6 mugs of ale a day
+   - Dancing light potion
+   - Jar containing baby gelatinous cube.
+Will nom stuff
  - Books:
    - Memoir of Frederik Smithson
      - Missing page from Frederik Smithson's journal detailing the sacrifice of the party
    - Lich's spellbook
    - Instructions for becoming lich
    - Complete history of Orcus
- - Glass bottle with poison to become a Lich
- - Wooden vial with single dose of sweet sap (potion of healing superior)
- - Box with 25gp of spices
  - Whip
- - Sack
- - Magic playing card
- - Spoon
  - Quill writes down what you dictate to it
- - Tart wand 1d6 random tarts
+ - Floppy wizard hat that keeps the wearer dry in rain
  - Jester's hat
  - "I dunked the jester badge"
- - Dancing light potion
  - Vuvuzela
- - Automatic fan
+ - Automatic fan - hangs in air and fans you
- - Bag of cuteness
+ - Bag of cuteness - 1 time a day, reach in and receive random cute animal
- - Jar containing baby gelatinous cube.
-Will nom stuff
  - Token of fae.
 1 a day change eldritch blast to electricity
+ - Oversized butterfly net
+ - rope of serpants
+ - random benign puzzle box
+ - green dragon plush
- - Floppy wizard hat that keeps the wearer dry in rain
+ - 2xhats that keep you dry
- - Hawthorne wand that turns small objects ethereal for 1 hour
+ - token of fae
+ - glass fishbowl
+ - music box records 1 min music
+ - angry bag of holding
- - Collar allows cat/dog to speak common
+ - boots change to match outfit
- - Wand of ale.
-1d6 mugs of ale a day
+ - playing card that changes when you tap it

 ## Mule - muriel
  - Saddle bags